Tigers' and 'dragons': issues in East Asian development revisited

 Method of assessment

 One two hour written examination which will constitute 70% of the final mark, with the remaining 30% consisting of marks from an assessed essay.
 Each student will be expected to submit one essay of no more than 3000 words.
-Resubmission of coursework regulations apply to this course.
+Resubmission of coursework regulations apply to this module.

 - Mark Borthwick, 2007, Pacific Century: The Emergence of Modern Pacific Asia, 3rd Edition.